B.C. health officials to provide Tuesday update on coronavirus response

-Health officials in British Columbia are scheduled to deliver their Tuesday update on the province’s novel coronavirus pandemic response at 3 p.m.
-PT.
+British Columbia health officials are scheduled to provide their daily update on the province’s novel coronavirus pandemic response at 3 p.m.
+PT, Tuesday.

 Global News will stream the event live here, on our Facebook page and carry it on BC1.

-As of Tuesday morning, B.C. had recorded 472 confirmed cases of COVID-19 and 13 deaths.
-One-hundred people so far have fully recovered.
+As of Tuesday morning, B.C. had 19 deaths and 970 lab-confirmed cases of the virus.

-On Monday, B.C. unveiled a $5-billion aid package to keep businesses and individuals afloat during stringent social-distancing measures meant to slow the spread of the virus.

-The package includes a $1,000 tax-free benefit for people out of work due to the pandemic, and tax deferrals and cuts for businesses.

 Story continues below advertisement